 Microbusiness License—authorizes limited cultivation, processing, distribution, delivery, and dispensing of the licensee's own adult-use cannabis and cannabis products.
 A microbusiness licensee may not hold any other license, and may only distribute its own products to dispensaries.

 Delivery License—authorizes the delivery of products by licensees independent of another license.

 Nursery License—authorizes the production, sale, and distribution of clones, immature plants, seeds, and other agricultural products used specifically for the planting, propagation, and cultivation of cannabis by cultivators, cooperatives, and microbusinesses.

 On-Site Consumption License—authorizes the establishment of a location for the on-site consumption of cannabis.

 Application Fees: The new Office of Cannabis Management would be responsible for determining the associated application and licensing fees and would be tasked with drafting the rules and regulations to govern cannabis businesses.

-Local Regulation: Local municipalities (cities, towns, and villages) would have until December 31, 2021 or nine months after the bill taking effect, whichever is later, to opt out of allowing adult-use cannabis retail dispensaries or on-site consumption licenses within their borders.
+Local Regulation: Local municipalities (cities, towns, and villages) would have until December 31, 2021 or nine months after the bill takes effect, whichever is later, to opt-out of allowing adult-use cannabis retail dispensaries or on-site consumption licenses within their borders.
 Local municipalities would be able to regulate the time, place, and manner of cannabis operations through local zoning ordinances.